Opening: The Curse of Smooth Operations

 Pär Thörn presents a performative reading of his poem We’re like in a boat with water up to the gunwales and there are waves breaking over the sides the whole time.
 The poem is stitched together from comments found at ledarna.se, a web forum used by Swedish CEOs to discuss the task of being a leader.
 In Thörn’s animated reading of these text fragments, what comes increasingly to the fore is the paranoia and outright fear that executives feel about their employees.

-Rosa Menkman’s performative lecture The Shredded Hologram Rose (or how broken media can resolve new insights) peeks into the shredded side of a hologram to seek out information about its origin, structure and metadata – information that the unscathed hologram would never disclose.
+Rosa Menkman‘s performative lecture The Shredded Hologram Rose (or how broken media can resolve new insights) peeks into a shredded hologram to seek out information about its origin, structure and metadata – information that the unscathed hologram would never disclose.
 Menkman tears into a future made up of holograms, machine learning images and super resolutions to reveal what they continue to obscure.

 After these responses, as part of the opening programme we will screen Real Performance, by Grace Phillips & Laurie Robins